-This policy applies to the education program and activities of Alvernia University, to conduct that takes place on the campus or on property owned or controlled by Alvernia University, at Alvernia University-sponsored events, or in buildings owned or controlled by Alvernia University's recognized student organizations.
+This policy applies to the education program and activities of Alvernia University, to conduct that takes place on or off campus or on property owned or controlled by Alvernia University, at Alvernia University-sponsored events, or in buildings owned or controlled by Alvernia University's recognized student organizations.
+Education programs include those which take place out of the United States such as study abroad and alternative break trips.
 The Respondent must be a member of Alvernia University's community in order for its policies to apply.
 This policy can also be applicable to the effects of off-campus misconduct that effectively deprive someone of access to Alvernia University's educational program.
 The recipient may also extend jurisdiction to off-campus and/or to online conduct when the Title IX Coordinator determines that the conduct affects a substantial Alvernia University interest.